DevCabin/justgrid/README.md

 * Opinionated defaults for typography (OPTIONAL)
 * Helper classes (OPTIONAL)

-If anyone has been following my projects, this replaces the now abandoned g-grid [LINK](link-text)
+If anyone has been following my projects, this replaces the now abandoned [g-grid](https://github.com/DevCabin/g-grid)